| Area Info The

 Cambria along the coast, there's something for just about

 everyone here!
+What

 was once an area devoted almost entirely to dry land farming